THE PEOPLE of ROCK and ROLL

 Pat O'Day

 Respected Seattle disk jockey and national concert promoter.
 Very good business and programming sense, but put up with too much bad personal behaviour from artists.
-Look for his recent book.
+Look for his recent book, and a later interview in the Northwest magazine section of the Seattle Times.

 Wolfman Jack